 In addition to a driver’s license, there are minimum age restrictions in place for operating electric scooters.
 These age restrictions vary depending on the province or territory in which you’re located.
 For example, in Ontario, the minimum age for operating an electric scooter is 16 years old.
 In Quebec, the minimum age is 14.
 To ensure that you’re in compliance with the law, it’s important to check the age restrictions in your specific province or territory before operating an electric scooter.

-You may also like: How to Start a Scooter Business: Tips and Tricks for Entrepreneurs
+You may also like: How to efficiently use a knee scooter with a boot: Tips and tricks for a comfortable ride

 Helmet and Safety Requirements for Electric Scooter Riders